TRACE: Contrastive learning for multi-trial time-series data in neuroscience: Experimental setup

 \subsection{Datasets}

-\paragraph{Synthetic dataset} We simulated artificial neuronal responses of two cell types with distinct temporal structure: Each response consisted of 25 seconds of baseline activity followed by 5 seconds of class-specific signal, with either positive or negative amplitude defining the two cell types (see Fig.~\ref{fig:toy_dataset}a--d).
-To mimic realistic recording conditions, we added Gaussian noise with varying intensities: Higher variance during the baseline activity (amplitude 10, standard deviation (SD) from 1 to 60 for single trial) and lower variance during the class-specific response period (amplitude 9 or 11, SD 8 for single trial), resembling known effects of stimulus onset in visual neurons \cite{churchland2010stimulus}.
-We generated 10 trials per neuron to mimic typical experimental conditions.
+\paragraph{Synthetic dataset} We simulated artificial neuronal responses of two cell types with distinct temporal structure: Each response consisted of 25 seconds of baseline activity followed by 5 seconds of class-specific signal, with either positive or negative amplitude defining the two cell types (Fig.~\ref{fig:toy_dataset}a--d).
+To mimic realistic recording conditions, we added Gaussian noise with higher variance during the baseline activity (amplitude 10, standard deviation (SD) from 1 to 60 for single trial) and lower variance during the class-specific response period (amplitude 9 or 11, SD 8 for single trial), resembling known effects of stimulus onset in visual neurons \cite{churchland2010stimulus}.
+We generated a typical number of 10 trials per neuron.
 While idealized, two neuron types may indeed differ in their response to only part of the stimulus, making long response periods uninformative or even detrimental for separating them.